 Experience the Feast of Lanterns in Pacific Grove

-The whole town of Pacific Grove takes on a festive air, with colorful lanterns decorating the streets and many of the houses in town.
-This weekend's festivities kick off Friday at 2 pm with the Pet Parade, which is always a lot of fun in an "organized chaos" sort of way.
+One of our favorite events is the Pet Parade, which takes place on Friday at 2:30 pm.
+It's always a lot of fun in an "organized chaos" sort of way.
 Bring whatever pet you can get your hands on (stuffed animals are fine, too) and join in the fun.
 At the end, everyone got popsicles and plays at Caledonia park.
 Look for local girls dressed in colorful Chinese-inspired outfits—they're members of the Feast of Lanterns Royal Court, and they'll hand out trading cards to the kids, which, believe it or not, is really exciting.

 For more information on the Feast of Lanterns and a complete schedule of events, visit www.feast-of-lanterns.org.

-There are many fun family activities to do in Pacific Grove In addition to the Feast of Lanterns.
+There are many fun family activities to do in Pacific Grove in addition to the Feast of Lanterns.
 Visit the nearby Monterey Bay Aquarium, explore tidepools and look for sea otters and Asilomar State Beach, visit Dennis the Menace Park in neighboring Monterey, and more.
 Read our article on vacationing in Pacific Grove for more information and ideas.

-Pacific Grove is about a 3-hour drive south of Marin, depending on the traffic.The most direct route is to pick up Interstate 280 in San Francisco and follow it to 101 in San Jose.
+Pacific Grove is about a 3-hour drive south of Marin, depending on the traffic.The most direct route is to pick up Interstate 280 in San Francisco and follow it to Highway 101 in San Jose.
 Head south on 101 until you get to Prunedale, where you'll exit onto Highway 156 west, which will run into Highway 1 in Castroville.

-Follow 1 south and take the Del Monte Boulevard/Pacific Grove exit into Monterey.
+Follow Highway 1 south and take the Del Monte Boulevard/Pacific Grove exit into Monterey.
 Once in Monterey, head west on Del Monte Boulevard and follow the signs to Cannery Row and Lighthouse Avenue.
 Take Lighthouse through Monterey, then turn left onto David Avenue and then right again back onto Lighthouse which you can then take directly into downtown Pacific Grove.